← All posts

 On this page

 Anthropic’s Claude Code CLI can run bash commands, install packages, and make network requests.
 That’s powerful — but a single bad prompt could reach places you don’t want it to.
-This guide shows how to install and run Claude Code CLI in Docker on Linux with full autonomy inside the container, while only allowing outbound traffic to an allowlist of domains.
+This guide shows how to install and run Claude Code in Docker Compose on Linux with full autonomy inside the container, while only allowing outbound traffic to an allowlist of domains.

 You’ll end up with a standard Claude Code Docker image, a docker-compose.yml for orchestration, and an optional Squid proxy for domain-level network isolation.
 All four files fit in ~80 lines.